grscheller/neovim-notes/notes/06-AdvTextEditing.md

 ### Editing the `command mode* command line

-One cannot exit the command line using *normal mode* commands! typing `<Esc>` just takes you back to *normal mode* in the editing buffer.
+One cannot edit the command line using *normal mode* commands!
+Typing `<Esc>` just sends you back to *normal mode* in the editing buffer.

 | Command       | Description                                     |
 |:-------------:|:----------------------------------------------- |